hanskrupakar/Precipitation-Nowcasting/README.md

     322MB for the hdf5 file created from dataset for torch 1.6GB each for every checkpoint file created

+STEP 4: Run the preprocessing script `data.py` for Text-only dataset extraction and `extract.py` both Agrimet and NEXRAD extraction dataset.

-STEP 3: Run RNN.lua for training, checkpointing, testing and visualization
+STEP 5: Run RNN.lua for training, checkpointing, testing and visualization

 Command Line Options: